 Restitution assessment collections are handled by the IRS’s revenue officers.
 Appeals from these collection actions go to the IRS’s appeals officers.
 Both the revenue officers and appeals officers generally take the position that they have no say over or ability to compromise or settle restitution assessments.
+And even the court cannot change the restitution judgment once entered.
 This means that those with restitution assessments have little to no procedural protections from the IRS’s collection activities.

 The Sentencing Court and It Order

 The answer for restitution assessments is found in the court order that set the restitution.